nunzioricci2000/techweb/DOCUMENTATION.md

 - **Simplicity**: Pico CSS offers a straightforward approach to styling, making it easy to implement and customize.
 - **Lightweight**: Its minimal footprint ensures fast load times and efficient performance.
 - **Aesthetic Appeal**: Pico CSS provides a visually appealing design that enhances user experience without extensive customization.

+### Why not a `static` folder?

+As said, the project is intended to have as less "build steps" as possibile (ideally zero) for this reason seams unnecessary to have a `static` folder, since all the files in `src` are served nearly as-is.